ioccc-src/winner/CONTRIBUTING.md

 and upload the winning code to the <A HREF="https://github.com/ioccc-src/winner">ioccc-src/winner</A> repo which in turn will cause them to be displayed on the  <A HREF="https://www.ioccc.org/years.html">IOCCC winners page</A>.

-## Update your winning entry
+## Updating your winning entries

-If you are an IOCCC winner, you may update your entry (meta-data as well as source code) by using a <A HREF="https://github.com/ioccc-src/winner/pulls">GitHub pull request</A>
+If you are an IOCCC winner, you may update your entries (meta-data as well as source code) by using a <A HREF="https://github.com/ioccc-src/winner/pulls">GitHub pull request</A>
 against the master branch of the  <A HREF="https://github.com/ioccc-src/winner">ioccc-src/winner</A> repo.